2.15 – Standards of Conduct

 - Performance Corrective Measure (all corrective actions also require that the employee receive additional training which will be noted on the corrective action form under training notes)

 - Written Warning #1

 - Written Warning #2

 - Written Warning #3

 Performance Corrective Measures (Corrective Actions)

-All documented disciplinary actions will be recorded on the appropriate corrective action form and the employee receive additional training noted on form.
+All documented disciplinary actions will be recorded on the appropriate corrective action form and the employee will receive additional training noted on form.
 Whenever possible, corrective actions will be discussed with the employee within seven days of the offense, or within seven days of becoming aware of the offense.
 The original will be maintained in the employee’s personnel file.
-Should the employee wish to dispute/appeal their corrective action, they are to refer to P&P 2.09 – Employee Complaint and Grievance Policy.
-(Note: If the corrective action is a result of a Systems, Rights and Safety Review, full investigation by Open Door management, or through decision to end the employment relationship at will, they will not be eligible for a formal dispute).
+Should the employee wish to dispute/appeal their corrective action, they are to refer to P&P 2.09 – Employee Complaint and Grievance Policy (Note: If the corrective action is a result of a Systems, Rights and Safety Review, full investigation by Open Door management, or through decision to end the employment relationship at will, they will not be eligible for a formal dispute).